IlyaBY-afk/cpp_checkers_online/README.md

    ```

 4. **Run the game**:
-   - The necessary SFML DLLs will be automatically copied to your build directory
+   - Navigate to the build directory and find the executable:
-   - Run `build\Release\CheckersGame.exe`
+     ```
+     cd build\Release
+     CheckersGame.exe
+     ```
+   - If you get any errors about missing DLLs, copy all .dll files from `C:\SFML\bin` to your executable's directory

 ## Building on macOS